bluewaysw/pcgeos/TechDocs/Markdown/Objects/ogenval.md

 ~~~
     /* This GenValue is intended to function as a horizontal scroll bar and
      * represent a range of three values from zero to ten.
 This means that the
-     * GenValue's apply messages provide a ‘value’ ranging from zero to seven.
+     * GenValue's apply messages provide a 'value' ranging from zero to seven.
      *
      * It is necessary to set the first of the seven messages defined above as
      * GVLI_applyMsg.